Bob Barker's Relationships: His Wife of 35 Years and GF of 40 Years

-Bob Barker's Relationship Timeline: From His 35-Year Marriage to Having a Girlfriend for 40 Years
+Bob Barker's Relationship Timeline: From His 35-Year Marriage to Dorothy and Why He and Nancy Never Married

 Bob Barker, 'The Price Is Right's Legendary Host, Dead at 99